The RoboRoach Backpack

 The cockroach is anesthetized during the surgery to avoid the risk of the cockroach experiencing pain (though it is debatable whether they experience pain at all), and the cockroach adapts to the stimulation rapidly.
 The 55 Hz stimulation we use is the same frequency used in electrical stimulation to treat human diseases such as Parkinson's.

-We have sold analog versions of the RoboRoach for the last two years.
+Previously, we sold analog versions of the RoboRoach.
 Teenagers who have bought this circuit have often done the experiments under the guidance of their parents as an educational experience.
 These students typically want to pursue careers in medicine or neuroscience.
 We will be highlighting such examples on our website soon.